 Supported by WOMAD Foundation the World of Music & Arts & Dance (WOMADNI) education programme was launched in January 2013 supported under the Belfast PEACE III Plan by the European Union's European Regional Development Fund through the PEACE III Programme.

-From the initial Belfast City Council Peace III investment, the WOMAD Foundation in Northern Ireland programme has blossomed expanding across Northern Ireland attracting addition investors.
+From the initial Belfast City Council Peace III Creative Legaies investment, the WOMAD Foundation in Northern Ireland programme has blossomed expanding across Northern Ireland attracting addition investors.

 To date in Northern Ireland we have...

-2017: We have already hosted the WOMAD Foundation Growing Music project (March 2017) and had the pleasure of welcoming guest artists from Tanzania, Ghana, Jamaica and Colombia.
+2017: We have already hosted the WOMAD Foundation Growing Music project and had the pleasure of welcoming guest artists from Tanzania, Ghana, Jamaica, Colombia and the group Heartbeat (see #ArtsDialogue page).
 More 2017 news to come...